kvakili813/brooking-blog-scraper-cli-gem/README.md

 ## Usage

-Start a new CNNBreakingNews session in your terminal by cd'ing into the brooking_blog_scraper_cli_gem directory.
+Start a new BrookingBlogScraper session in your terminal by cd'ing into the brooking_blog_scraper_cli_gem directory.
 From there, input 'ruby bin/brooking_blog_scraper' to execute the program from the terminal.

 ## Development